ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 # Zionism & the creation of Israël

 **Zionism:** a jewish movement that sought to create a state for their community.
 Jews are considered a national community entitled to their own independent state.
 Combining Judaism and nationalism (religion and political ideology)
 Zionism emerged at the end of the 19th century (Theodor Herzl, the founder of modern zionism reacted to the Dreyfus affair.
-Wanted to carve out a jewish state in the Ottoman Empire, Palestine was in the OE and jews weez)
+Wanted to carve out a jewish state in the Ottoman Empire, Palestine was in the OE and jews were a minority there)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxNDgzODk4NSwxNjMwOTUyMTg3LC0xNj
+eyJoaXN0b3J5IjpbLTU5NjczMjc3NywxNjMwOTUyMTg3LC0xNj
 c3MjI5MzUsMTA1MDIzMTA5OCwtMTAzMDQ3MDI5MiwyMDQ4NjYw
 NzUwLDc1MjI0MTAzMSwxNjk1ODk3NjI5LC0yOTYzNjUzMDEsLT
 M2NTQ5NTk4MSwtMTI0MDc5OTI1MywtNjU4MDQ4MDU0LDE5MTMz